ntluongg/Polyp_segmentation/README.md

 # User instruction
+## Some note:
-First you need to use Kaggle notebook with GPU T4 x2 because this model is "data parallel"-ed
+First you need to use Kaggle notebook with GPU T4 x2 enabled because this model is "data-parallel"ed.
+And you also need to add the BKAI-IGH NeoPolyp dataset to your kaggle notebook (https://www.kaggle.com/competitions/bkai-igh-neopolyp/overview).

-## On kaggle:
+## guide:
 ```python
 !pip install gdown
 ```